vmarquez/PureBomberMan/README.md

-You may notice that commit returns IO, which isn't something I've explaiend yet...
+You may notice that commit returns IO, but we're onto that section now:

-##IO
+##Problem: if IO can happen arbitrarily, it will break Referential Transparency

 IO is another crucial monad that lets us maintain Referntial Transparency while interacting with the outside world.
 To quote Runar Bjarnason again,
 >Instead of running I/O effects everywhere in our code, we build programs through the IO DSL, compose them like ordinary values, and then run them